textbook/flask-forecaster/README.md

 can be selected using the environment variable `FLASK_CONFIG`:

  * `dev`: For local development, which starts the app in debug mode;
- * `test`: For CI environments (e.g. Travis CI), which starts the app in testing mode and also requires:
+ * `test`: For testing and continuous integration environments (e.g.
+ Travis CI), which starts the app in testing mode and also requires:
      * `VALID_API_TOKEN`: A valid token for integration testing; and
  * `prod` [**default**]: For production environments (e.g. Cloud Foundry), which starts the app in its default mode and also requires: